 If you are a traditionalist, you’ll want to make the all-time favorite: layered Creamer potatoes in a casserole with sharp cheddars and the beautifully browned top, seasoned with chives, thyme, paprika and parsley.
 Set the dish hot from the oven onto the holiday feasting table.

-Colorful and flavorful, with earthy carrots, buttery Creamers, garlic and fresh chives, this twist on traditional scalloped potatoes is a perfect choice for holiday entertaining — an appealing twist on the classic.
+Colorful and flavorful, with earthy carrots, buttery Creamers, garlic and fresh chives, this twist on traditional scalloped potatoes is a perfect choice for holiday entertaining — an appealing twist on the classic for anyone who prefers going dairy-free.

 Did you like what you read?